-Sites, programs, and facilities previously listed in the may propose projects for these grants.
+Sites, programs, and facilities previously listed on the Network to Freedom may propose projects for these grants.
 Grants may be awarded to Private and non-profit organizations, as well as, state, tribal, and local governments.
 Federal agencies cannot receive these grants, but partner organizations can receive a grant for federally owned property with the written consent of the managing agency.
 A letter of consent from the property owner must be included for all grants.

 Grants will also be awarded to research and write applications to list new sites in the Network to Freedom.
 A letter of consent for including the property in the Network to Freedom must accompany the grant proposal.